adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 which indirectly updates the membership in the product configuration.

-### Working with Non-Email-based Usernames
+### Working with Username-Based Login

-On the Adobe Admin Console, you can configure a domain to use email-based user login names or non-email-based usernames.
-We often user the term Username based login to mean non-email-based-login.
+On the Adobe Admin Console, you can configure a federated domain to use email-based user login names or username-based (i.e., non-email-based) login.
 Username-based login can be used when email addresses are expected to change often or your organization does not allow email addresses to be used for login.
+Ultimately, whether to use username-based login or email-based login depends on a company's overall identity strategy.

 To configure User Sync to work with username logins, you need to set several additional configuration items.